unwallet-constellation/cross-chain-ens/README.md

 # Only output contract addresses from a previous deployment
 ./deploy.sh --dry-run
 ```

+> [!IMPORTANT]
+> The script requires bash version 4.0 or higher and the `jq` command line tool.
+On macOs, it's recommended to install both via [Homebrew](https://brew.sh/).

 It uses `./script/Deploy.s.sol` via the `forge script` command.
 See the file for more details and for configuring chains.